yahoo/fluxible/docs/api/Actions.md

 # API: Actions

-Actions (called to "action creators" in Flux) in Fluxible are stateless functions that receive three parameters:
+Actions (called "action creators" in Flux) in Fluxible are stateless functions that receive three parameters:

  * [`actionContext`](#action-context) - Provides access to Flux methods
  * `payload` - The action payload